 About Kirk Carter

-In some sense these are environmental portraits with the person framed out, invisible except by close examination of what’s left.
-The actions recorded in the things and places people have made, damaged, repaired, preserved or restored tell more than a smile or a pose, and hide less.
+For many years I photographed something like environmental portraits with the person framed out.
+The actions recorded in the things and places people have made, damaged, repaired, neglected, preserved or restored tell better stories than a smile or a pose.

 Today I work in mixed media and printmaking.
 I like creating a sense of depth or form with flat shapes.
 There’s magic in silhouettes, in representing one texture with another, in simplifying almost to abstraction.